garethredfern/laravelvue-spa/content/en/index.md

 - [Larvel API](https://github.com/garethredfern/laravel-api)
 - [Vue SPA](https://github.com/garethredfern/laravel-vue)

-I want to keep growing this resource and provide a full set of documentation/videos on how to build out Vue & Nuxt SPA's with a Laravel API.
+I want to keep growing this resource and provide a full set of documentation/videos on how to build Vue & Nuxt SPA's with a Laravel API.
+The plan is to release weekly updates until all areas of building an API and SPA are covered.

 <iframe src="https://github.com/sponsors/garethredfern/button" title="Sponsor garethredfern" height="35" width="116" style="border: 0;"></iframe>